WHAT IS MAGNETIC RECORDING ?

 Posted by bac_production 0 comments

-Analog recording is based on the fact that remnant magnetization of a given material depends on the magnitude of the applied field.
+1. Analog recording Analog recording is based on the fact that remnant magnetization of a given material depends on the magnitude of the applied field.
 The magnetic material is normally in the form of tape, with the tape in its blank form being initially demagnetized.
 When recording, the tape runs at a constant speed.
 The writing head magnetizes the tape with current proportional to the signal.
-A magnetization distribution is achieved along the magnetic tape.
-Finally, the distribution of the magnetization can be read out, reproducing the original signal.
-The magnetic tape is typically made by embedding magnetic particles in a plastic binder on polyester film tape.
-The commonly used magnetic particles are Iron oxide particles or Chromium oxide and metal particles with size of 0.5 micrometers.
-Analog recording was very popular in audio and video recording.
-In the past 20 years, however, tape recording has been gradually replaced by digital recording.
+A magnetization distribution is...

 The History Of Magnetic Recording